joakimstenhammar/molsim/CONTRIBUTING.md

 Inform everyone about the new available version by adding a comment to [this issue](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/issues/20).

 ## Appendix: Checklist
 * [ ] Make sure, that the [Testin](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/testin) runs clean!
-For further informations confer the corresponding [Wiki entry](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/testin).
+For further information confer the corresponding [Wiki entry](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/testin).
 * [ ] Ascertain, that the compilation with `mode=warn` does not trigger any warnings
 * [ ] ascertain, that running a test input file covering your modifications runs clean after compiling with `mode=debug`
-* [ ] Make sure that your code runs in parallel mode, and if not add a error message which prevents from running your code in parallel
+* [ ] Make sure that your code runs in parallel mode, and if not add an error message which prevents from running your code in parallel.
 * [ ] Describe all changes in the [Wiki](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/home)!
 * [ ] Change the version number corresponding to [Semantic Versioning](http://semver.org/)!